Skip to main content

 FULL OUTER JOIN

-A FULL OUTER JOIN returns all rows from both the left and right tables.
+A FULL OUTER JOIN returns all rows from both the left and right tables, combining them into a single result set.

 Where there is a match, the result combines the rows.

-Where no match exists, missing values are filled with NULL.
+Where no match exists, the missing values are represented with NULL.

 Syntax